bjt-user/Linux/vim/internals/msg_outtrans_len_attr.md

 call msg_clr_eos
 ```

+#### TODO: call it in an ex command

+Call it in a custom ex command or function to investigate this function.

 #### why do you need "continue"?

 What is the `main_loop` or another function further up in the call stack doing?